agalli93/UDP-TCP-Pilots/README.txt

 Implement Fred's data group requesting code.

-Change the order that the PILOTS variables are written to the header to reflect xPlane's data ordering since that is the order in which it is processed and written into the output string.
 Use the dataGroupNums to select which data streams to request from xPlane (via Fred's code) instead of having to do it manually.
-Use the streamVector pairs to determine which data streams to write to the output instead of having to currently hard code it.

 URLs Used